CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_kallisto.md

 ## Build an index from reference transcriptome .fasta file

-Get reference transcriptome files from [here](http://useast.ensembl.org/info/data/ftp/index.html) Choose organism and cDNA, then download the file that ends in “cDNA.all.fa.gz”
+Get reference transcriptome files from [here](http://useast.ensembl.org/info/data/ftp/index.html) Choose your the cDNA file for your organism, then download the file that ends in “cDNA.all.fa.gz”

 Build the index
 ```